Look, See, Watch: What’s the Difference in English?

 In this case, the lead singer is directing someone’s visual attention to a sky full of stars.

-Look is also commonly used when describing the appearance or aspect of someone or something.
+Look might be used to describe the appearance or aspect of someone or something.

 You look very nice today.
 Did you change your hair?